AlvarBer/Persimmon/README.md

 A smart bubble helps suggesting suitable context-sensitive blocks when making a connection, showing only the blocks which are type safe.
-There is alsoa search box that can be used for finding a particular block.
+There is also a search box that can be used for finding a particular block.

 ![Smart bubble](docs/images/smubble.gif)